EmilyFitzs/bookmark_manager/README.md

 ## User Stories

-As a user, so that I can keep record of my favourite websites I would like to add a bookmark to a list
+As a user, so that I can keep record of my favourite websites I would like to add a bookmark to a Bookmark Manager

+As a user, so that I can see my favourite websites
+I would like to see a list of my bookmarks in categories

+As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark

 ## Domain Model